Nickeroro/NASAGRAM/README.md

 ## DEPENDENCIES

-You can sync the dependencies with the `requierement.txt`.
+You can sync the dependencies with the `requirements.txt`.

   * Certifi==2019.3.9
   * Django==2.2